 Ecija Abogados Av.
-Diagonal, 458 8th floor 08006 Barcelona Spain
+Diagonal 458, 8th floor 08006 Barcelona Spain

-Tel: +34 933 808 255 Email: cperez@ecija.com URL: ecija.com
+Tel: +34 933 808 255 Email: cperez@ecija.com URL: www.ecija.com

-Partner and Head of Information Technology at ECIJA
+Partner and Head of Information Technology at ECIJA.

-With a professional background of more than 20 years in advising leading Spanish and International companies on matters related to information technology, telecommunications, intellectual property, privacy law and compliance regulations, Carlos Pérez Sanz developed most of his career in Landwell - PwC Tax & Legal Services, which he joined in 1998.
-In PwC, he has been a partner and the Head of the Information Technology Department of the firm in Spain.
+With a professional background of more than 20 years in advising leading Spanish and international companies on matters related to information technology, telecommunications, intellectual property, privacy law and compliance regulations, Carlos Pérez Sanz developed most of his career in Landwell - PwC Tax & Legal Services, which he joined in 1998.
+At PwC, he was a partner and the Head of the Information Technology Department in Spain.
 Carlos Pérez Sanz holds an LL.B. from Universidad de Barcelona, an M.B.A. from ESADE in Barcelona, and is an associated professor at the same university for its Intellectual Property and Information Society Master's programme.
-In addition, he holds the International CISA Certification as a qualified information technology systems' auditor by ISACA (Information Systems Audit and Control Association).
+In addition, he holds the International CISA Certification as a qualified information technology systems' auditor from ISACA (Information Systems Audit and Control Association).